-Determination of exchange difference on the FEC realisation date
+Determination of exchange difference on realisation date of the FEC

-The disposal of the FEC and the receipt of the proceeds from the third party is a realisation for purposes of section 24I.
+The disposal of the FEC and the receipt of proceeds from the third party is a realisation for purposes of section 24I.

 The transfer rate (11,4000), which is also the rate Company A used for IFRS reporting purposes, differs from the spot rate (11,6000) on realisation date.
 The application of the spot rate on early termination of the FEC will give rise to an anomalous result, since the exchange difference determined on realisation date will differ from the amount of the foreign exchange gain actually realised.